johndpope/cfugue/MusicNote/src/MusicNoteDLL/ReadMe.txt

-MusicNote Library DLL.
+CFugue Library DLL.
 This also hosts a COM component - so only build on Windows.